2026-2027 Coaches

 As a mental health professional, Coach Bri is deeply committed to fostering grit, resilience, and self-compassion in her athletes.
 She believes that youth sports offer powerful life lessons, helping young people navigate challenges, build character, and celebrate success.

-Coach Bri's philosophy is simple but impactful: it's more important to be a good person than a good volleyball player.
+Coach Bri's philosophy is simple but impactful: it's essential to have as much fun as possible which holding ourselves and our teammates to a high standard.
 Her coaching approach emphasizes confidence, teamwork, and personal integrity—alongside strong fundamentals and a love for the game.

 Assistant Coach